eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 2. Find the latest version in one of the following ways:
    - Search for the latest Codewind version.
    - Select **Install from VSIX** and choose the `.vsix` file that corresponds to the latest images.
 3. Install the latest version of Codewind.
+Then, reload Codewind.
 4. Go to the **Explorer** view in VS Code.
-Reload Codewind.
 5. Depending on the current status of Codewind, one of two messages appear:
    - If the images from a previous version or release of Codewind are installed on the system, but Codewind is not running, a message asks you to install the most recent images.
 Click **OK** to start the download.
    - If an older version of Codewind is installed and running, a message asks you to update the older version.
 Click **OK**, and Codewind stops automatically, and new images begin to download.